 - Interaction with multimedia

-- Identify content that needs improvement (if it’s outdated or has a low engagement rate)
+- Identify content that needs improvement (if it’s outdated or has a low engagement rate).

-Local SEO performance
+Local SEO Performance

-If you have a local business, checking how well your site appears in local search results is also essential.
+If you have a local business, checking how well your site appears in regional search results is also essential.
 This is because it helps you see how your rankings are doing for important local keywords.
 In addition, it shows how people are interacting with your business online.

-Keeping an eye on local metrics can help you compete better and greatly improve your SEO strategy to bring in more nearby customers.
+Keeping an eye on the local SEO metrics can help you compete better and greatly improve your SEO strategy to bring in more nearby customers.
+You can use tools like Google Business Profile Insights, Bright Local, and Moz Local to track your SEO efforts.

 As for the metrics to monitor, we recommend focusing on: